grafana/plugin-tools/docusaurus/docs/shared/create-plugin-backend.md

 The Grafana [create-plugin tool](https://www.npmjs.com/package/@grafana/create-plugin) is a CLI application that simplifies Grafana plugin development, so that you can focus on code.
 The tool scaffolds a starter plugin, all the required configuration, and a development environment using [Docker Compose](https://docs.docker.com/compose/) for you.

 1. <span>In a new directory, create a plugin from a template using create-plugin.
-When prompted for the kind of plugin, select {props.pluginType}</span>:
+When prompted for the kind of plugin, select {props.pluginType}</span> and answer yes to "Do you want a backend part of your plugin?":

    ```
    npx @grafana/create-plugin@latest